-On the Hub we have a section on "Your Improvement Journey", this takes people through the steps involved in identifying improvement areas, thinking about their change ideas and measuring the impact of the change.
+On the Care Inspectorate's internet-based resource, the 'Hub' we have a section on "Your Improvement Journey".
+This takes people through the steps involved in identifying improvement areas, thinking about their change ideas and measuring the impact of the change.
 The section also hosts our growing suite of improvement support resources, guidance and other materials, including practice guides.
 Over the coming year we plan to develop this site further to include more improvement stories from scrutiny and improvement support to highlight lessons learnt, including when improvement does not go according to plan and how challenges can be overcome.